 Garden: This batch of tea was sourced from an artisan who has repeatedly won first prize in the Nantou County Tea Trade Association’s Jin Xuan Dong Ding Oolong Tea Competitions.
 He works with a co-op of farmers that share knowledge and regularly have their teas tested by Taiwanese food safely lab SGS.
 A prime example of sustainable methods combined with community-based expertise.

-Harvest: Machine cut in medium batches. winter 2016.
+Harvest: Machine cut in medium batches.
+Spring 2017.
 Songbolin, Taiwan.

 This selection of Jin Xuan has the classic buttery notes of a Jin Xuan Oolong without being overwhelmingly milky.
 The flavor is buttery, slightly sweet, like summer garden fresh veggies - balanced by the smooth astringent "original oolong" qualities that offer a clean, fragrant finish.
 This tea has no added flavor.

 This batch of tea leaves come from the most active tea roaster and merchant we know.
 He enters virtually every Oolong Tea competition in central Taiwan, including the largest and most prestigious Oolong Tea competition in the world.
 He consistently achieves high ratings in all of these competitions.
 In fact, he won first place for Nantou County's Jin Xuan Dong Ding Oolong twice in a row.
 In last year's Dong Ding Oolong competition that is comprised of some of the best Oolong Tea makers in the world, he placed 4th out of over 6000 entries.
 He is a highly motivated, intelligent and progressive individual - making him a leader in his field.